alexyoon26/Mobot_08/README.md

 Team Members: Rohit Chand, Jordan Petzold, Alex Yoon

-main.ino runs the line and object detection on the mobot
+Directions: main.ino runs the line and object detection on the mobot